 Until recently, emotional support animals on American Airlines were treated the same as service dogs, meaning there was no extra charge to fly with them, and they did not have to ride in kennels.
-The Department of Transportation recently changed its rules regarding services animals.
+The Department of Transportation recently changed its rules regarding service animals.
 Among the changes was to allow airlines to choose whether to consider ESAs service animals or pets.
 American Airlines revised its ESA policy and now considers emotional support animals pets.

 The Bottom Line: